zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Aurora Replicas-Auto Scaling

+> 例题
+>
+> A company recently started using Amazon Aurora as the data store for its global ecommerce application.
+When large reports are run, developers report that the ecommerce application is performing poorly.
+After reviewing metrics in Amazon CloudWatch, a solutions architect finds that the ReadIOPS and CPUUtilization metrics are spiking when monthly reports run.
+> What is the MOST cost-effective solution?
+>
+> - A. Migrate the monthly reporting to Amazon Redshift.
+> - B. Migrate the monthly reporting to an Aurora Replica. **Most Voted**
+> - C. Migrate the Aurora database to a larger instance class.
+> - D. Increase the Provisioned IOPS on the Aurora instance.

 Custom Endpoints: Define a subset of Aurora Instances as a Custom Endpoint.
 Example-Run analytical queries on specific replicas.
 The reader endpoint is generally not used after defining Custom Endpoints.

 Aurora Serverless: Automated database instantiation and auto-scaling based on actual usage.